yochannah/cv/index.md

 - Lead-authored a Wellcome Diversity Enrichment grant (Awarded in 2019 to Gos Micklem, the InterMine PI) to recruit three Outreachy interns.
 - Authored two ELIXIR staff exchange grants (awarded 2019).
 - Successfully keeping ongoing engagement from previous Google Summer of Code students - five out of out six 2018 students returned as mentors, interns, or staff members in 2019.
-- Highly effective community engagement via open source contributions - our last two team hires (on a stable, small team of seven with little turnover) have been either GSoC students or Hacktoberfest contributors.
+- Highly effective community engagement via open source contributions - our last four team hires (on a stable, small team of seven with little turnover) have been either GSoC students or Hacktoberfest contributors.
 - Implemented a [Code of Conduct](http://intermine.org/code-of-conduct/) for the InterMine projects.
 - Created an open-source cross-repository Github open ticket portal to help new contributors find issues suitable for their skills ([source](https://github.com/yochannah/first-ticket-finder), [demo](http://intermine.org/contributing/))